Why every leader should understand how to build intrinsic motivation

 • Empower employees by giving them clear ownership and choice in how changes are best implemented in relation to their own roles.

-• Provide clarity about objectives and performance expectations so employees understand what they need to do to make the change process successful.
+• Provide clarity about objectives and performance expectations so employees can better understand what they need to do to make the change process successful.

 • Support employees by offering coaching and training in how to adapt to new ways of working.
 People can be anxious about the unknown, so providing support and reskilling can help.